 New year, new market!
-Will 2018 be as hot of a year for Canadian real estate as 2017 was?
+Will the Vancouver 2018 Housing Market be as hot of a year for Canadian real estate as 2017 was?

 For our 100th Episode, we invited Clayton Jarvis from Canadian Real Estate Wealth magazine to come share his predictions for this year’s top investment markets across the country.

 Don’t miss out on this valuable investor insight!

 Vancouver Real Estate News, Market Updates, Insider Tips, Stats, & Analysis